audacity/audacity/README.txt

 -------------------------------------------------------------------------------

-2. Changes since version 2.0.6:
+2. Changes since version 2.1.0:

 Changes and Improvements:

  * Effects:
-   * LADSPA, VST and Audio Unit (OS X) effects now support real-time preview, save/load of user presets and saving effect settings across sessions.
-      Note: Real-time preview does not yet support latency compensation.
-   * VST effects now support import/export of FXB preset banks.
+   * Built in effects now support presets.
-   * Shell VST effects that host multiple plugins are now supported.
-   * All Effect Menu items (built-in or plugin) can now be used in a Chain.
-   * Items in the Effect, Generate or Analyze Menus can be sorted or grouped by name, publisher or class of effect.
-   * Noise Removal is improved and renamed to "Noise Reduction".
-   * Change Speed has new time controls for current and new length.
-You can now enter the speed change as a multiplier e.g. "2" is twice as fast.
-   * New "Crossfade Tracks" effect can be used for crossfading two tracks.
-      This replaces Cross Fade In and Cross Fade Out.
-   * Nyquist Prompt and most shipped Nyquist effects now have Preview button.
+   * Can now add/remove effects from Generate and Effects menus.
+   * New version of Vocal Removal Effect.
+   * Classic Filters' now included as an opt-in effect.

  * Interface:
-   * Redesigned Meter Toolbars: The default shows separate Record and Playback
-      Meters, half-height so they can be wider while docked, in gradient style.
-   * A frequency selection can now be made (and spectral edit effects applied to those frequencies) when in a spectrogram view.
-You can also create or adjust frequency selections in a new "Spectral Selection Toolbar" (available at View > Toolbars).
-   * Transcription Toolbar (Play-at-speed) can now loop play and cut-preview.
-   * Timer Record now saves recordings automatically into an existing project.
-   * New Armenian translation.
+   * Much faster editing with larger projects, thanks to a faster method for storing the autorecovery file.
+   * Performance improvements for Draw Tool and zooming of Spectrogram views.
+   * Zero-padding Spectrograms Preference smooths the image for short window sizes.
+   * Scrubbing and Seeking, including backwards play.
+   * Quick-Play from timeline enhancements Timeline, particularly for looping.
+   * (Windows) Language of Audacity user interface is now set in installer.
+   * More VI usability enhancements, track focus & navigation.

+ * Other Changes:
+   * Upgraded to Nyquist 3.0.9 and FLAC lib.
+   * Upgraded LV2 libs, LV2 GUIs on Linux, LV2 factory Presets.
+   * Crash report integration.
+   * Modules enabled.
+Mod Nyqbench available as an experimental module (but not in the default download).

  * Operating system and sound device support:
    * (Windows) Audacity 2.1.0 requires Windows XP SP3 (32-bit) or XP SP2
       (64-bit), Vista, Windows 7, Windows 8 or 8.1.
-   * (Windows) Audacity is now compiled using Visual Studio 2013.
+   * (Windows) Audacity is compiled using Visual Studio 2013.
-   * (Windows) Recording with WASAPI host now includes experimental support for physical inputs (up to 24-bit depth) as well as loopback recording.
+   * (Windows) Recording with WASAPI host ncludes experimental support for physical inputs (up to 24-bit depth) as well as loopback recording.
-   * (OS X) 10.10 (Yosemite) is now supported including Apple Audio Units.
+   * (OS X) 10.10 (Yosemite) is supported including Apple Audio Units.
    * Please report any issues with WASAPI recording/playback or Yosemite to http://audacity.sourceforge.net/contact/#feedback .
    * (Linux Ubuntu) Under Unity, keyboard shortcuts are not visible in the